Adolfo Costa du Rels: Literary work and recognition

-were freely combined with his 1973 novel Los Andes no creen en Dios [The Andes do not believe in God] to form the basis for a 2007 film Los Andes no creen en Dios starring Diego Bertie and Carla Ortiz.
+were freely combined with his 1973 novel Los Andes no Creen en Dios [The Andes Do not Believe in God] to form the basis for a 2007 film Los Andes no creen en Dios starring Diego Bertie and Carla Ortiz.

-Costa du Rels was given many awards, including the National Prize for Literature in 1976 and the Grand Cross of the Order of the Condor of the Andes.
+Costa du Rels was given many awards, including the National Culture Award in 1975, the National Prize for Literature in 1976 and the Grand Cross of the Order of the Condor of the Andes.
 He was made an officer of the French Legion of Honour, and was a member of the academies of History of Argentina and Bolivia.

 He was a member of the Bolivian Academy of Literature.

 Guillermo Francovich said of him that although he wrote in French he was essentially a Bolivian writer, and his most characteristic works were devoted to Bolivian issues.
+In 1973, he was nominated for the Nobel Prize in Literature by the chairman of Bolivian P.E.N.-Centre, Humberto Palza (1900–1975).